 A splash of yellow will come in handy if you want to attract the viewer's eye.
 Looking at the complementary color wheel, you will find that purple is opposite to yellow.
 This combination is great for fashion photography and color blocking experiments.
 Such pictures look incredibly bright, playful and modern.

-Color Hunter.
+Color Adobe.
 Using this tool, you can find and create color schemes from pictures.
 Upload your image to this browser app and it will automatically detect the colors that your picture contains.

 Color Palette Generator is great for working with photos that contain specific colors.
 The professional team of Canva company has designed a great web application that recognizes colors from the picture you upload.
 Extracting colors from a picture, the application creates color schemes.